 In 2008, the Indian Journal of Psychiatry published a very comprehensive study on depression and mental illnesses, exploring their links to nutrition.
 They noted that not only can poor nutrition contribute to a person’s depression, but that positive nutrition increases serotonin, the lack of which can become a contributing factor in suicidal tendencies.
 Since depression is often comorbid with alcoholism and addiction, it does not take a vast leap of mind to conclude that many addicts are putting their very lives at risk when choosing to eat unhealthily or starve themselves during periods of active addiction.

 There is a bit of a problem here.
 See, the study also notes that one of the key attributes of depression is loss of appetite.
 The Mayo Clinic corroborates this fact, while also noting that others are prone to overeating and gaining weight.
 When a person is either starving themselves or resorting to binge eating, they are not as likely to stop and prepare themselves a nice and nutritious meal.
-This means that those whose depression shares a comorbidity with their addiction are at increased risk, because they are less inclined to ensure proper nutrition.
-They will therefore suffer from lower serotonin levels, and will be less likely to achieve the happiness needed to fight their depressive state.
+This means that those whose depression shares comorbidity with their addiction are at increased risk because they are less inclined to ensure proper nutrition.
+They will therefore suffer from lower serotonin levels and will be less likely to achieve the happiness needed to fight their depressive state.

 The study to which we are referring as our primary source notes that the following nutrients are often deficient in those who suffer from mental disorders: “omega-3 fatty acids, B vitamins, minerals, and amino acids that are precursors to neurotransmitters.”
-It would appear as if omega-3 fatty acids are the key contributor, since the study continues to say that there is “a link between high fish consumption and low incidence of mental disorders.”
+It would appear as if omega-3 fatty acids are the key contributor since the study continues to say that there is “a link between high fish consumption and low incidence of mental disorders.”
 The primary mental disorders upon which this study focuses, aside from depression, are bipolar disorder, obsessive-compulsive disorder, and schizophrenia.
 To drive home the point that poor nutrition is a detriment to those who experience these co-occurring disorders along with addiction, we will examine each of these three below.

 We will start with bipolar disorder.
 A study on bipolar disorder indicates that omega-3 fatty acids may actually inhibit the disorder in virtually the exact same manner as medications such as valproate and lithium carbonate.
-This means that omega-3 fatty acids must be included in the nutrition of any addict suffering from this disorder, as this particular manic-depressive illness is associated with a high rate of mortality.
+This means that omega-3 fatty acids must be included in the nutrition of an addict suffering from this disorder, as this particular manic-depressive illness is associated with a high rate of mortality.
 In fact, it is estimated by the National Institute of Mental Health that “as many as one in five patients with bipolar disorder completes suicide.”

 As far as OCD is concerned, a study in 2012 indicated that one cause might be certain bacteria ingested as a result of poor nutrition.
 The answer appears to be fermented foods, cultured vegetables, and probiotic supplements.
 Of course, OCD is also caused by genetics and hereditary chemical imbalances.
 Nonetheless, those who already suffer from this disorder will not benefit from the consumption of low-nutrition foods that contain harmful bacteria.
-Streptococcus bacteria (the same bacteria blamed for both strep throat and possibly OCD) can cultivate itself in food that has not been kept at the proper temperatures.
+Streptococcus bacteria (the same bacteria blamed for both strep throat and possibly OCD) can cultivate themselves in food that has not been kept at the proper temperatures.
 It is especially common in badly kept pasta.

 Those who suffer from a deficiency of B vitamins, as well as minerals such as zinc, are at increased risk for schizophrenia.
 This is one of the more dangerous mental disorders on this list, but the discovery regarding its link to nutrition was actually made during a study conducted as early as 1975.
 Much as is the case with OCD, nutrition is not even remotely the only potential cause of schizophrenia.
 Nonetheless, there is no reason to risk developing or simply exacerbating this illness as a result of poor nutrition.